Kattradhu Thamizh: Soundtrack

 The soundtrack was composed by noted music composer Yuvan Shankar Raja to the lyrics written by Na.
 Muthukumar, which was released on 10 September 2007 under the film's previous title, Tamil MA.
 It features five tracks, including one sung by his father, Ilaiyaraaja, which was hailed mostly as the pick of the album.
 Noticeably, the album comprises only solo numbers and doesn't feature any female vocals.

 Yuvan Shankar Raja won accolades and high praise as the soundtrack received universal critical acclaim and was described as a "musical sensation", a "must-listen for all musical freaks", a "fascinating album" and "a solid and stirring triumph of Yuvan’s composing skills".

-Critical reception

-The film gained highly positive reviews and met with critical acclaim upon its release.
-Aspects as direction, writing, performance, music, cinematography and editing were immensely lauded and appreciated and expected to bag a bunch of awards.

-Behindwoods gave the film 4 out of 5, describing it as a "Kurinji flower in Indian cinema", depicting that such a film seldom gets filmed in Indian Cinema and a "must-see film".
-It praised the direction and the acting and technical department, which were of "higher order", pointing out the cinematographer, S. R. Kadhir's and music composer Yuvan Shankar Raja's work.
-Concerning the performances, actor Jeeva, it is said, came up with a "performance of his lifetime", while newcomer Anjali was a "delight to watch and spellbinds the viewer with her beautiful fresh look and her performance".
-Equally impressed was Pavithra Srinivasan of Rediff, who wrote that Kattradhu Thamizh was a "hard-hitting film", while giving it 3.5 out of 5.
-She praised debutant director Ram and actor Jeeva's performance as Prabhakar, who she says, "leads you through dimensions that are frankly amazing".